HR8 vs Smithok: Which Is Better in 2026?

 - A secure button-snap closure matters for active outdoor use

-- You prefer the tactical/mil-spec aesthetic with camo options
+- You prefer the tactical and mil-spec aesthetic with camo options

 - You want to stage bracelets across multiple locations — one wrist, one car kit, one go-bag — and need the maximum cord per bracelet at each point